Lab on a chip microfluidics

 The main advantage of all the pluses of a lab on a chip assay is its reduced size.
 By miniaturizing the total assay workflow, less sample material is needed and the reaction and analysis times are shorter.
 Performing a test on an LOC is therefore faster and more efficient.

-Micronit has provided lab on a chip solutions for over 20 years.
-We have contributed to the development of the diagnostics market by producing increasingly sophisticated and complex lab on a chip products.
-We are a leading global player in this market with a unique combination of in-house engineering and manufacturing capabilities.
-Instead of having to sit down with two different parties, our customers can benefit from a streamlined flow from lab to fab.
-Advantages: short lines of communication and coordinated working methods of the two departments.
+Micronit is a unique partner in lab on a chip contract development and contract manufacturing.
+We’ve been providing lab on a chip systems for over 20 years, contributing to the development of the diagnostics market by producing increasingly sophisticated and complex lab on a chip devices.
+We are a leading global player in this market with a unique combination of in-house design, engineering and manufacturing capabilities.
+Instead of having to sit down with multiple parties, our customers can benefit from a streamlined flow from lab to fab.
 Next to that, we are able to process all most-used materials within lab on a chip manufacturing and our production facility is ISO 9001:2015 and ISO 13485:2016 certified.
 Are you working on a concept for a new lab on a chip?
 Would you like to see how Micronit’s engineering and manufacturing departments can help you out?
 Then contact us.
 Our business development managers are happy to advise and together we will get your new product ready to be launched!

 Working together